 Review the various types of figurative language.
 Ask students to explain why the following sentence from Mending Horses is an example of personification and simile: "Tonight Jonny's fiddle whispered like the wind behind a ship's sail" (p.
 23).
-Then have them find other examples of simile and personification in the novel.
-Instruct students to write a simile that expresses Daniel's fears in Mending Horses.
-Write a personification that describes his relationship with the horses.
+Then have them find other examples of simile and personification in both novels.
+Instruct students to write a simile that expresses Daniel's fears in A